fastserial/lite3/README.md

 Also, Lite³ does not store raw pointers, but rather 32-bit indexes relative to the buffer pointer.
 The buffer pointer always points to the zero-index, and the root node is always stored at the zero-index.

 Despite being a binary format, Lite³ is schemaless and can be converted to/from JSON.
+For a more complete explanation of the design, see [Design and Limitations](https://lite3.io/design_and_limitations.html).

 ## Other Serialization Formats